American Express National Bank Personal Savings Account Review

 Depending on how you look at it, this could also be a benefit, especially if you are often tempted to spend money when you would ideally like to save it instead.

 However, since these savings accounts are not intended to be used for everyday spending, you will not receive any physical ways to access your account, which may be a disadvantage if you are seeking access to emergency funds.

-If you have limited funds but you still want to start saving for the future, an American Express National Bank Personal Savings High Yield Savings Account may be right for you.
+If you have limited funds but you still want to start saving for the future, the American Express Personal Savings Account may be right for you.

 The no minimum deposit and no fee features are great for first-time savers.